eclipse-ibeji/ibeji/docs/design/README.md

 ### Register

-Register one or more resources.
+Register one or more entities.

 #### Request

-- dtdl - The DTDL that represents the resource/s.
+- dtdl - The DTDL that represents the entities.

 #### Response